dansever/second/README.md

 # second-app
-second-app is a mobile app developed as part of the Web Development Course @ HUJI
+second-app is a MOBILE app developed as part of the Web Development Course @ HUJI

 ## Setup Prerequisites: